MichaelMazel/Assignments/README.md

 <a name="Beer-EDA-and-Prediction"></a>

 ## Beer EDA and Prediction
 In this group project, my partner and I used two data sets involving United States craft breweries and craft beers.
-Our exploratory data analysis spanned from examining the number of breweries in each state to the relationship between beer variables, such as ABV, ounces, and length of beer name.
+Our exploratory data analysis spanned from examining the number of breweries in each state to the relationship between beer variables, such as ABV, ounces, and length of beer names.
 We then used KNN and Naive Bayes to classify a beer as either an IPA or Ale

 Below are several of our findings via graphs
 ![Breweries by State](https://github.com/MichaelMazel/Beer-EDA-and-Prediction/blob/main/EDA-and-Prediction_files/figure-gfm/unnamed-chunk-6-1.png?raw=true)